 5 Ways You’re Increasing Your Risk for Dry Socket

 Overcrowding, cavities, trauma, gum disease, and impacted wisdom teeth are just some of the reasons that tooth extractions are an unfortunate but often necessary part of many dental visits.
 While the extraction procedure is typically very simple, the healing process can be daunting, especially for those who have heard about dry socket.
-While approximately five percent of patients develop dry socket after a tooth removal, it is important for patients to understand the risk factors and the best dry socket treatment available.
+While approximately five percent of patients develop dry socket after a tooth removal, it is important for patients to understand the risk factors and the best dry socket preventative measures available.

 What is Alveolar Osteitis?